 - to cleanse by dipping or submerging, to wash, to make clean with water, to wash one's self, bathe

 - to overwhelm

 Not to be confused with bapto.
 The clearest example that shows the meaning of baptizo is a text from the Greek poet and physician Nicander, who lived about 200 B.C.
 It is a recipe for making pickles and is helpful because it uses both words.
-Nicander says that in order to make a pickle, the vegetable should first be 'dipped' (bapto) into boiling water and then 'baptised' (baptizo) in the vinegar solution.
+Nicander says that in order to make a pickle, the vegetable should first be 'dipped' (bapto) into boiling water and then 'baptized' (baptizo) in the vinegar solution.
 Both verbs concern the immersing of vegetables in a solution.
 But the first is temporary.
-The second, the act of baptising the vegetable, produces a permanent change.
+The second, the act of baptizing the vegetable, produces a permanent change.
 When used in the New Testament, this word more often refers to our union and identification with Christ than to our water baptism. e.g. Mark 16:16.
-'He that believes and is baptised shall be saved'.
+'He that believes and is baptized shall be saved'.
 Christ is saying that mere intellectual assent is not enough.
 There must be a union with him, a real change, like the vegetable to the pickle! – Bible Study Magazine, James Montgomery Boice, May 1989.